-Shout Out: The Gate heavily resembles "The Gate of Hell" sculpture minus some the Biblical figures.
+Shout-Out: The Gate heavily resembles "The Gate of Hell" sculpture minus some of the Biblical figures.

 Stupid Jetpack Hitler: Pretty much the plot of Conquerer of Shamballa.
 Hitler only has a minor cameo in the story, and it's actually his backers, the occultist Thule Society, that are responsible for the crazy plot.

 Theme Naming: Most of the military characters are named after weapons, vehicles, and companies from around World War II.
 The homunculi, meanwhile, are named after the seven deadly sins, and their master Dante is named after Dante Alighieri, author of The Divine Comedy.

 Envy flies into a homicidal rage after Dante sends Hohenheim through the Gate, depriving him of the chance to kill him.